szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Every hit deals 1d3 electrical damage with no save allowed
 - Increases electrical damage resistance by 40%

-**Component 1270:** Make Spectral Brand slightly better and make the dancing blade last for 1 turn instead of 4 rounds
+### Make Spectral Brand slightly better (1270)

-This makes it useful for far longer, and more like the Sword of Mordenkainen.
+This makes the summoned blade last for a full turn instead of 4 rounds.
 Additionally, the Armor Piercing charge ability also improves damage by +4, critical hit chances by +10%, and critically misses become impossible to trigger (effectively impossible unless something is increasing the chances of having critical misses).

-**Component 1315:** Make Dak'kon's Zerth Blade behave as a +3 weapon
+### Make Dak'kon's Zerth Blade behave as a +3 weapon (1315)

 This makes the katana +3, for consistency with the power level of other WA-weapons.

-**Component 1319:** Make Holy Sword of Tyr +3 affect all evil, not just chaotic evil
+### Make Holy Sword of Tyr affect all evil (1319)

 Self-explanatory.
 I also removed the weird preamble that includes the first sentence of the general description of long swords.
 Seems lazy, and perhaps a mistake.

-**Component 1341:** Make Hindo's Doom a +4 and +5 weapon and inflict extra damage to undead
+### Make Hindo's Doom a +4 and +5 weapon and inflict extra damage to undead (1341)

 This allows the game to grant you a +4 and +5 katana, and following the theme of the katana, each strike inflicts +4 or +5 extra magical damage to undead only, depending on upgrade.

-**Component 1470:** Make Adjatha the Drinker thirstier
+### Make Adjatha the Drinker thirstier (1470)

 This component will make the healing per it based on probabilities, such that there is a 50% chance it will heal by 1, 20% it will heal by 2, 15% it heals by 3, 10% it heals by 4, and 5% it heals by 5.

-**Component 1550** Make Drizzt's weapons slightly more worth stealing in BG2
+### Make Drizzt's weapons slightly more worth stealing in BG2 (1550)

 By the time you get this weapon in BG2, it's generally underwhelming, and you have better weapons already.
 This improves his weapon in a few ways, trying not to stray too much from the lore: